 Step Description Step 1 Find the specific Waste Information Sheets (WIS) in Appendix C. Step 2 If there is any reason to suspect that the WIS information is not consistent with the waste's source or other characteristics, then a detailed classification may be warranted.
 Go to Step 3.
-OR If there is no WIS for the specific waste, testing is also needed.
-Cton 2 Go to Step 4.
-If it is noted on the WIC that testing is necessary to determine classification, then a suitable quantity of Step 3 If it is noted on the WIS that testing is necessary to determine classification, then a suitable quantity of the waste must be analyzed by an accredited laboratory.
+OR If there is no WIS for the specific waste, testing is also needed. c.
+2 Go to Step 4.
+Step 3 If it is noted on the WIS that testing is necessary to determine classification, then a suitable quantity of the waste must be analyzed by an accredited laboratory.
 Go to Step 4.
-Cton / Step 4 To prepare for testing, obtain all information on the waste: its source, generation process, physical state, characteristics, quantity, and probable components.
-Information on the chemical properties of the waste may be found in the Project-specific Spill Contingency Plan (Jacobs 2024) or in the Enbridge Safety Data Sheets (SDS) database.
+Step 4 To prepare for testing, obtain all information on the waste: its source, generation process, physical state, characteristics, quantity, and probable components.
+Information on the chemical properties of the waste may be found in the Project-specific Spill Contingency Plan (Jacobs 2025) or in the Enbridge Safety Data Sheets (SDS) database.
 Go to Step 5.
 Step 5 Contact an accredited, analytical laboratory to perform chemical analyses on the material for waste characterization.
 The laboratory will provide the necessary information to obtain an appropriate sample (i.e., volumes, sampling containers, and procedures).
 If the waste is a mixture of solids and liquids, the sample should contain both liquids and solids.
 Although other parameters may be included, typical laboratory tests performed on waste materials include the following: Solids - flash point, leachate extraction Liquids - flash point, leachate extraction, corrosivity test Go to Step 6.
 Step 6 Review the waste classification criteria to determine if the waste is classified as hazardous or nonhazardous (Appendix C).
 Most of the wastes generated during the Project are expected to be nonhazardous or domestic wastes.
 However, spills of hazardous materials may generate hazardous wastes.